chenxin-dlut/TransT/README.md

 * We also integrated [PySOT](https://github.com/STVIR/pysot), You can use it to eval on [VOT2019](http://votchallenge.net).

-    You need to specify the path of the model and dataset in the [test.py](pysot_toolkit/test.py)
+    You need to specify the path of the model and dataset in the [test.py](pysot_toolkit/test.py).
     ```python
     net_path = '/path_to_model' #Absolute path of the model
     dataset_root= '/path_to_datasets' #Absolute path of the datasets
     ```
-    Then run the following commands
+    Then run the following commands.
     ```bash
     conda activate TransT
     cd TransT